natalie-kate/Haunted/README.md

  - ### Creation

     I created this repository by:<br>
-    (a) Logging into github and clicked the green new button.<br>
+    (a) Logging into Github and clicked the green new button.<br>
     (b) This took me to the page below.
 I selected the code institute template, input a repository name and clicked the green create repository button.<br>

     ![Image showing the create repository page](readme-assets/readme-images/create.png)

-    (c) Opened new repository and clicked green Gitpod button to create a workspace in gitpod for editing.
+    (c) Opened new repository and clicked green Gitpod button to create a workspace in Gitpod for editing.

  - ### Github pages
-    I deployed my project to gihub pages by:
+    I deployed my project to Gihub pages by:

     (a) Logged in to github and opened my [repository](https://github.com/natalie-kate/haunted)<br>
     (b) From here clicked settings, see picture below.